bethstevic/bookshelf/README.md

 # bookshelf

-A way to keep track of reading goals
+This app will be a way to keep track of the books you want to read